zephyrproject-rtos/zephyr/doc/reference/bluetooth/mesh/cfg_cli.rst

 Configuration Client
 ####################

-Configuration Client model is a foundation model defined by the Bluetooth Mesh specification.
+The Configuration Client model is a foundation model defined by the Bluetooth mesh specification.
 It provides functionality for configuring most parameters of a mesh node, including encryption keys, model configuration and feature enabling.